Cincinnati vs. Tulane NCAA Football Odds, Plays and Insights | October 30, 2021

 - Cincinnati and its opponents have combined to score more than 62 points in three of seven games this season.

+- Tulane has combined with its opponents to score more than 62 points in six of seven games this season.

-- The combined points per game average of the two teams, 73, is 11 points greater than Saturday's over/under.
+- The two teams combine to average 73 points per game, 11 more than the total in this contest.

-- This contest's over/under is 5.1 points greater than the 56.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 5.1 points above the 56.9 these two squads combine to allow per game this season.

-- The Bearcats and their opponents score an average of 51.4 points per game, 10.6 fewer than Saturday's total.
+- Bearcats games have an average total of 51.4 points this season, 10.6 fewer than Saturday's over/under.

-- The 62-point total for this game is 2.8 points below the 64.8 points per game average total in Green Wave games this season.
+- In 2021, games involving the Green Wave have averaged a total of 64.8 points, 2.8 more than the set total in this contest.

 Cincinnati Stats and Trends